“The terrain surely appears rougher…” I comment, looking out upon a large valley and the deep green mountains in the distance.

 No more dreams…?

-This is the first time since the night in Florêt Folwêkhdin that I have slept without dreaming of anything… How odd it is.
+This is the first time since the evening in Florêt Folwêkhdin that I have slept without dreaming of anything… How odd it is.
 At the beginning, all I wished was to escape these visions as soon as possible.
 Now, however…their absence is surely felt.

 Suddenly, I realize, there is another absence as well.